-If you already earn a steady paycheck and need some extra cash, an evening side job might come in handy.
-Thanks to the internet and advancements in technology, there is a huge variety of money-making activities you could do from the comforts of your home, especially if you have a laptop and steady connection.
+If you already earn a steady paycheck and need some extra cash, an evening side-job might come in handy.
+Thanks to the internet and advancements in technology, there are a huge variety of money-making activities you could do from the comforts of your home, especially if you have a laptop and a steady connection.

 Chatbots are the talk of the town.
-Companies big and small are jumping on the chatbot bandwagon, implementing them for their customer care, marketing, sales, and even internal processes, among other activities.
+Companies large and small are jumping on the chatbot bandwagon, implementing this technology tol for customer care, marketing, sales, even internal processes, among other activities.
 Now, however, chatbots don't require huge amounts of programming, thanks to the natural language processing (NLP) and artificial intelligence (AI) that powers them.

 While this may sound complicated, you no longer need vast amounts of coding knowledge to create a chatbot.
 In fact, there are now chatbot-building platforms like ChattyPeople that allow you to create a bot for free in a matter of minutes through a powerful dashboard.
 Because many businesses don't have time to create these chatbots themselves, you could do it for them by simply creating your own ChattyPeople account.

 An eBay business is a great way to declutter your house while making some spare cash.
-Aside from the fact that it enables you to work from virtually anywhere with an internet connection, it also allows you to choose your working hours.
+Aside from the fact that it enables you to work from virtually anywhere with an internet connection, an eBaby business also allows you to choose your working hours.

 Direct selling companies are a great way for you to work around your existing commitments to earn extra money.
-You can choose the hours you work and how much you're willing to invest yourself into your venture.
-The best way to get involved with this type of activity is to work with a company that is part of the equivalent of the UK's Direct Selling Association.
+You can choose the hours you work and how much you're willing to invest from your own resources into your venture.
+The best way to get involved with this type of activity is to work with a company that is part of the equivalent of the U.K.'s Direct Selling Association.
 Alternatively, make sure you work with organizations that are reputable.

-It's worth researching the product you're planning to sell.
-Make sure you choose a product that consumers buy regularly, will always need, and that's reasonably priced.
+It's also worth researching the product you're planning to sell.
+Make sure you choose a product that consumers buy regularly and will always need, and one that's reasonably priced.
 You may also want to look for a product for which the demand is high and the supply is low.

-This type of side hustle should be kept for those of you who are extremely organized and are able to multitask.
+This type of side hustle should be pursued only by those who are extremely organized and able to multitask.
 Becoming a virtual assistant is no walk in the park, but it can earn you a moderately good income.
-As a virtual assistant, you'll be responsible for administrative work, including scheduling meetings, replying to emails, entering data, and undertaking certain social media activities, among others.
+As a virtual assistant, you'll be responsible for administrative work, including scheduling meetings, replying to emails, entering data and undertaking certain social media activities, among other tasks.

 Transcriptionists can earn anywhere between $25 and $50 an hour ... not bad for an evening side hustle, right?
-The best part about becoming a transcriptionist is that it doesn't require any experience.
-While having a bit under your belt will help with bigger clients, it's not necessary.
+The best part about becoming a transcriptionist is that it doesn't require any skill more advanced than the ability to type fast.
+While having a bit of experience under your belt will help with bigger clients, it's not necessary.

 Taking surveys is an easy task; however, the amount you get paid for each one will depend on the company for which you're completing them, as well as the amount of time you'll be required to spend filling them out.
 That said, some companies pay up to $50 per survey!

-Normally, you'll be asked questions about your demographic; once surveys pop up, the company you have signed up with will get in touch and will pay you through an e-wallet, such as Paypal.
-You may be required to answer questions regarding a product or service, the area in which you live, or even take an opinion poll.
+Normally, you'll be asked questions about your demographic; once surveys pop up, the company you have signed up with will get in touch and pay you through an ewallet, such as Paypal.
+You may be required to answer questions regarding a product or service and the area in which you live, or even to take an opinion poll.
 The options are endless.

-Testing websites is a great way to earn some money from the comforts of your home after a long day at work.
+Testing websites is a great way to earn some money from the comfort of your home after a long day at work.
 It's a very simple process.
-All you have to do is wait for instructions from the company you have registered with and make sure that their website is easy to navigate and functioning the way they want.
+All you have to do is wait for instructions from the company you have registered with and make sure that its website is easy to navigate, and functioning the way they want.

 Think of brands like Mary Kay and Avon.
 If you can see yourself representing them and selling their products, you may want to consider becoming a part-time salesperson.
 You could advertise your services to your friends and organize events where people can learn about the brand and products.

-If you can speak a second language well enough to teach it to someone else then go for it.
+If you can speak a second language well enough to teach it to someone else, then go for it.
 If you can’t, why not teach your mother tongue?
-With many people across Europe and Asia wanting to brush up on their English skills, it's the perfect opportunity for you to get online and teach them.
+With many people across Europe and Asia wanting to brush up on their English skills, this is the perfect opportunity for you to get online and teach them.

-You can get started with the help of a computer, the internet, and maybe a webcam with a microphone, depending on who you're tutoring.
+You can get started with the help of a computer, the internet and maybe a webcam with a microphone, depending on whom you're tutoring.
 Please note that if you work through an agency, you may have to commit to a minimum of 20 hours a week.
 You should shop around because terms and conditions differ across the board.

-The best way to take on an evening side hustle to make some extra cash is to establish your strengths, what you enjoy, and how much time you can invest.
-The above business ideas are just a few examples to try, and there's a huge from which to choose, so start searching online and find your side hustle to make more money in your spare time.
+The best way to take on an evening side hustle to make some extra cash is to establish your strengths and figure out what you enjoy and how much time you can invest.
+The above business ideas are just a few examples to try, and there's a huge list from which to choose, so start searching online and find your side hustle to make more money in your spare time.